thomastay/personal-blog/content/Blub framework lifecycle.md

 ---

-1. Blub framework is hacked in a weekend.
+1. Blub framework is hacked together in a weekend.
 It is lean and mean, and solves all the problems of Blub domain.
 1. Pre-Blub users look at Blub, think it's really cool but doesn't have any libraries, so they pass.
 1. Blub framework is noticed by smart people, who begin building cool, interesting solutions with it.
 1. Blub now has its own website and learning guides.